Last update: November 25

 Thus, you might end up building a segway.
 Yet very few of us own these things.
 The segway may be an awesome product but that’s about it.

-It is hardly ever the case that founders can put together a solid survey because it is so hard to do right.
-More often than not, they will lead you in the wrong direction.
+It is hardly ever the case that founders can put together a solid survey because it is so hard to do it right.
+It's highly possible that they will lead you in the wrong direction.
 You think you are building something the world needs, when you are actually not.

-Secondly, another detriment of surveys is that there’s no plan B. If respondents answer no, you do not know why it is not going to work.
+Secondly, another detriment of surveys appears when there's no plan B. If respondents answer no, you do not know why it is not going to work.
 There is no exit strategy in your survey.

-Thirdly, people don’t care about your surveys.
-Everyone often skims right through surveys and rushes to finish them, resulting in inaccurate answers.
+Thirdly, people don’t care about your questions.
+Everyone often skims right through the doc you sent them and rushes to finish it, resulting in inaccurate answers.

 Interviews

-While interviews can provide more reliable data than surveys, they are not without their drawbacks.
+While interviews can provide more reliable data than surveys, they also come with their drawbacks.
 For example,

 - They are hard.